kiboschool/course-industry-experience-1/src/lessons/goal-setting/why.md

   </div>

 The video asserts that:
-- Each of us is the product of other people's desire
+- Each of us is the product of other people's desires
-- We must dig deep and examine our life experiences to determine which desires are from within and which ones are influenced by others
+- We must examine our life experiences to determine which desires are from within and which ones are influenced by others

 ## Reflecting on your fulfillment stories

 In this exercise, you will reflect on a few experiences where you have felt most fulfilled in your work or school life.

 <aside>
-  ℹ️ This reflection and document is for your eyes only so be as honest and candid.
-Take some time to think deeply before jotting down your responses.
+  ℹ️ This reflection document is for your eyes only!
+Be honest and candid, and take some time to think deeply before jotting down your responses.
 </aside>

 **To complete the exercise:**